zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ---

 #### Executing Poshi macros
-Executing macros will run code that is defined in the macro files. `var` statements can be passed in as parameters in a comma delimited list.
-Note that the parameter name and value must be stated as and assignment (`name = "value"`), but do not need to be prepended with a `var` keyword.
+When executing Poshi macros, parameters are passed to the macro in a comma delimited list.
+The parameter name and value resembles a `var` declaration (`name = "value"`), without the `var` keyword.

 *Examples:*
 ```javascript